rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

         There are 3 possible priorities for files:

-        - ``0``: Off, do not download this file.
-Note that the file can still show up if there is an overlapping chunk with a file that you do want to download
+        * ``0`` off – Do not download this file.
+Note that the file can still show up if there is an overlapping chunk with a file that you do want to download.
-        - ``1``: Normal, download this file normal
+        * ``1`` normal – Download this file normally.
-        - ``2``: High, prioritize requesting chunks for this file above normal files.
+        * ``2`` high – Prioritize requesting chunks for this file above normal files.

         In the ncurses file view, you can rotate a selected file between these states with the space bar.